hetida/hetida-designer/docs/adapter_system/blob_storage_adapter.md

 * BLOB_STORAGE_ENDPOINT_URL
 * BLOB_STORAGE_REGION_NAME

+The environment variable `BLOB_STORAGE_REGION_NAME` should be set to the region name matching your blob storage setup.
-The `BLOB_STORAGE_REGION_NAME` default value is "eu-central-1".
+Its default value is "eu-central-1".
 The environment variable  `BLOB_STORAGE_ACCESS_DURATION` is used to set the [request parameter](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRoleWithWebIdentity.html#API_AssumeRoleWithWebIdentity_RequestParameters) `DurationSeconds` in the authentication towards the blob storage.
-It sets the duration of the role session in seconds and must be in the range of 900 (15 min) and the maximum session duration setting for the role.
+It sets the duration of the role session in seconds and must be in the range between 900 (15 min) and the maximum session duration setting for the role.
 Its default value is 3600 (1 hour).

 An example using a minio instance as blob storage provider: